 - Best Looking: Fellow Opus — If aesthetics matter as much as function

 Whatever you choose, remember: any burr grinder is a massive upgrade from blade grinders or pre-ground coffee.
 Your morning brew will thank you.
+And honestly?
+Once you go burr, you never go back.

 Frequently Asked Questions